I have an instant repurposed furniture idea for you today – one that I saw Miss Kris create and loved so much that I had to do it myself.

 Adding a clear piece of furniture to a small room is one way to lessen a cluttered look since the clear acrylic creates the illusion of more space since it is see through.

 Finding an affordable way to get the look makes this easy repurposing idea WIN/WIN all around.

-When the frame is placed over the top of the stand – it stops the stand from collapsing and creates an instant table.
+When the frame is placed over the top of the stand – it stops the stand from collapsing and creates an instant accent table to place by seating or to even set up as a bar.
 No attaching with screws needed.

 I used the legs of the black TV tray table above to make my clear acrylic side table.
 The stand in the bottom of the photo could be used also.
 I found it at the thrift store.
 Laundry sorters could be used or any metal or wood stand that has legs that cross.

 Crafts stores sell the clear acrylic box frames.

 I found the brass corners at my local hardware store.

 - 4 decorative 5/8″ x 1 3/4″ brass corners – I found them at the hardware store.
 4 are included in one package.

 - 1 Acrylic box frame – 16″ x 20″

 - Folding legs from a TV tray table or laundry sorter